larshb/TTK4145/ex10/README.md

 There will be two states in the transition diagram.

-When the channels are buffered, we need to use a bounded buffer strategy to ensure no deadlocks.
+When the channels are buffered, we need to use a bounded buffer strategy to avoid deadlocks.